diesalbla/scrapbook/licenses/Apache_License_v2.0.md

 ### 2. Grant of Copyright License.

-Subject to the terms and conditions of this License, **each Contributor hereby grants to You** a perpetual, worldwide, non-exclusive, no-charge, royalty-free, irrevocable  copyright license to reproduce, prepare Derivative Works of, publicly display, publicly perform, sublicense, and distribute the Work and such Derivative Works in Source or Object form.
+Subject to the terms and conditions of this License, **each Contributor hereby grants to You** a _perpetual_, _worldwide_, non-exclusive, no-charge, royalty-free, _irrevocable_ copyright **LICENSE** to reproduce, prepare Derivative Works of, publicly display, publicly perform, sublicense, and distribute the Work and such Derivative Works in Source or Object form.

 ### 3. Grant of Patent License.